TBCX

 DIAGNOSTICS

-Representative messages include: “bad header”, “incompatible Tcl version”, “short read/write”, “unsupported AuxData kind”, “input is neither an open channel nor a readable file”, “runaway serialization detected”, “tbcx::save: unknown option …; expected -include-source”, and Tcl errors from top-level evaluation.
+Representative messages include: “bad header”, “incompatible Tcl version”, “short read/write”, “unsupported AuxData kind”, “input is neither an open channel nor a readable file”, “runaway serialization detected”, “tbcx::save: unknown option …; expected -include-source”, “tbcx: called from non-owning thread”, and Tcl errors from top-level evaluation.

 SECURITY